emylincon/golist/README.md

 ```

 ## list.Slice(start, end) (*golist.List, error)
-The optional arguments start and end are interpreted as in the slice notation and are used to limit the search to a particular subsequence of the list.
+The arguments start and end are interpreted as in the slice notation and are used to return a particular subsequence of the list.
 The returned index is computed relative to the beginning of the full sequence rather than the start argument.
 ```golang
 list := golist.NewList([]int{1, 2, 3, 2})
 start, stop := 0, 2